 - Section 1.
-(NEW) (Effective October 1, 2025) As used in this section and sections 2 to 9, inclusive, of this act: - 3 (1) "Employee" means an individual who is employed at a warehouse 4 distribution center.
-"Employee" does not include a driver or courier 5 traveling to or from a warehouse distribution center;

-6 (2) "Employer" means an individual, corporation, partnership, 7 limited partnership, limited liability partnership, limited liability 8 company, business trust, estate, trust, association, joint venture, agency, 9 instrumentality or any other legal or commercial entity, whether 10 domestic or foreign that directly or indirectly, or through an agent or 11 any other person, including through services of a third-party employer, 12 temporary services, staffing agency, independent contractor or any similar entity, at any time in the prior twelve months, employs or exercises control over the wages, hours or working conditions of one hundred or more employees at a single warehouse distribution center in the state or one thousand or more employees at one or more warehouse distribution centers in the state;
+(NEW) (Effective October 1, 2025) As used in this section and sections 2 to 9, inclusive, of this act: - (1) "Employee" means an individual who is employed at a warehouse distribution center and who is not exempt from the minimum wage and overtime requirements of the Fair Labor Standards Act of 1938, as amended from time to time.
+"Employee" does not include a driver or courier traveling to or from a warehouse distribution center; - (2) "Employer" means an individual, corporation, partnership, limited partnership, limited liability partnership, limited liability company, business trust, estate, trust, association, joint venture, agency, instrumentality or any other legal or commercial entity, whether domestic or foreign, that directly or indirectly, or through an agent or any other person, including through the services of a third-party employer, temporary services, staffing agency, independent contractor or any similar entity, at any time in the prior twelve months, employs or exercises control over the wages, hours or working conditions of two hundred fifty or more employees at a single warehouse distribution center in the state or one thousand or more employees at one or more warehouse distribution centers in the state;